 The Value of Early Treatment

-- Applied behavior analysis (ABA) is the design, implementation, and evaluation of instructional and environmental modifications to produce socially significant improvements in human behavior.
+- Applied behavior analysis, or ABA— an evidence-based best practice treatment— is the design, implementation, and evaluation of instructional and environmental modifications to produce socially significant improvements in human behavior.
 It includes the empirical identification of functional relations between behavior and environmental factors, known as functional assessment and analysis.

 - Applied behavior analysis interventions are based on scientific research and the direct observation and measurement of behavior and the environment.
 Behavior analysts utilize contextual factors, motivating operations, antecedent stimuli, positive reinforcement, and other consequences to help people develop new behaviors, increase or decrease existing behaviors, and emit behaviors under specific environmental conditions.

 - ABA interventions for people with autism spectrum disorders (ASD) involve directly and objectively measuring potential target behaviors and environmental events that influence them; constructing detailed, individualized behavior analytic treatment plans; using reinforcement and other scientifically validated procedures to build functional skills and reduce behaviors that jeopardize health, safety and independent functioning; managing treatment environments to maximize client

 progress; implementing treatment protocols repeatedly, frequently, and adjusting treatment protocols based on data.
 They may be focused (addressing a limited number of target behaviors) or comprehensive (addressing multiple targets in multiple developmental domains).
 ABA assessments and interventions are supported by scientific evidence as medically necessary for people with ASD, and are not experimental.